mrismanaziz/Reforestation/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome